angiecodess/Amortization-Model/README.md

 # Amortization-Model
-Amortization model with pandas and numpy
+Amortization model with pandas and numpy.
 Small project to experiment